lukakostic/stak/README.md

 # STAK
 Simple but complete stack based programming language, 100% written in c++

+Interpreter is just a main.cpp file with ~ 300 lines of VERY commented code.

 Has variables, strings, numbers, comments, math, logic operations, jumps, conditional jumps, console input and output, code injection.

 The jumps can be used to form loops and functions.